Q-SYS-Communities-for-Developers/reference-files/README.md

 # Q-SYS Reference Files

-These reference files have been created as a library that can be used for copy/pasting specific elements and as quick reminders of how to program common
+These reference files have been created as a library that can be used for copy/pasting specific elements and as quick reminders of how to program common tasks.

 ## CSS Reference File